port-labs/port-docs/docs/quickstart.md

 ![Developer Portal Blueprints graph with new Service and Services page marked](../static/img/welcome/quickstart/blueprintGraphWithServicesPageMarked.png)

-On the services page, click on the `+ Service` button to start creating a new Entity:
+On the services page, click on the `+ Service` button to create a new Entity:

 ![Developer Portal Service Entity page with create entity button marked](../static/img/welcome/quickstart/serviceEntityPageWithCreateEntityMarked.png)